Battle of Kettle Creek

 The Battle of Kettle Creek was the first major victory for Patriots in the back country of Georgia during the American Revolutionary War that took place on February 14, 1779.
 It was fought in Wilkes County about 11 mi from present-day Washington, Georgia.
-A militia force of Patriots decisively defeated and scattered a Loyalist militia force that was on its way to British-controlled Augusta.
+A militia force of Patriots defeated and scattered a Loyalist militia force that was on its way to British-controlled Augusta.
+Several Loyalist prisoners were subsequently hanged.

-The victory demonstrated the inability of British forces to hold the interior of the state, or to protect even sizable numbers of Loyalist recruits outside their immediate area.
+The victory illustrated the difficulty British forces faced in holding the interior of the state, or even protecting sizable numbers of Loyalist recruits outside their immediate area.
 The British, who had already decided to abandon Augusta, recovered some prestige a few weeks later, surprising a Patriot force in the Battle of Brier Creek.
 Georgia's back country would not come fully under British control until after the 1780 Siege of Charleston broke Patriot forces in the South.

 Background

 The British began their Southern Strategy by sending expeditions from New York City and Saint Augustine, East Florida to capture the port of Savannah, Georgia in December 1778.
-The New York expedition, under the command of Lieutenant Colonel Archibald Campbell, arrived first and landed at Tybee Island on December 3, 1778 and successfully captured Savannah on December 29, 1778.
+The New York expedition, under the command of Lieutenant Colonel Archibald Campbell, arrived first and landed at Tybee Island on December 3, 1778, capturing Savannah on December 29, 1778.